sigmaott/docs.sigma.video/docs/en/sigma-media-server/02-introduction/sigma-media-server.md

 - **Project Support**

-## Start working with Flussonic Media Server
+## Start working with Sigma Media Server

-To start working with Flussonic Media Server, do the following:
+To start working with Sigma Media Server, do the following:

 - Request a trial by filling out the trial form on our website
 - Follow the steps in the Quick start with Media Server.

 ## What's new

-Find the changes added in the latest Flussonic versions in our blog.
+Find the changes added in the latest Sigma versions in our blog.